-Figure 46.
+Figure 48.
 AWG logo.

-On 11 November 2011, the Asymmetric Warfare Group was assigned as a Direct Reporting Unit (DRU) to TRADOC.
+On 11 November 2011, the Asymmetric Warfare Group (AWG) was assigned as a Direct Reporting Unit (DRU) to TRA-DOC.
 It traced its lineage/existence to 2003, with the Army Improvised Explosive Device (IED) Task Force.
 The Task Force proved its relevance; thus, in June 2004, the name changed to the Asymmetric Warfare Regiment (AWR).
-On 12 June 2004, due to the initial successes achieved as well as the overriding need for a coordinated, department-wide effort, the
+On 12 June 2004, due to the initial successes achieved as well as the overriding need for a coordinated, department-wide effort, the Deputy Secretary of Defense established the

-Deputy Secretary of Defense established the Army-led Joint IED Defeat Integrated Process Team (IPT).
+Army-led Joint IED Defeat Integrated Process Team (IPT).
 The original Army task force, augmented by joint service staff officers and NCOs, continued to work the counter-IED mission as the Joint IED Defeat Task Force.
-In January 2006, the Asymmetric Warfare Group was established as a Field Operating Agency under the Operational Control (OPCON) of the HQ DA G-3/5/7.
-On 8 March 2006, the AWG was activated at Fort Meade, MD.
-The documents establishing AWG included:
+In January 2006, the AWG was established as a Field Operating Agency under the Operational Control (OPCON) of the HQ DA G-3/5/7.
+On 8 March 2006, the AWG was activated at Fort Meade, MD.67